adamdjbrett/link.adjb/README.md

 [![PRs Welcome][prs-badge]][prs] [![Code of Conduct][coc-badge]][coc]

 ## The problem
-I needed a quick URL shortner and I wanted to do something open source. @kentcdodds did a really great video which inspired me.
+I needed a quick URL shortener and I wanted to do something open source. @kentcdodds did a really great video which inspired me.
 Ultimately his approach was more maximalist than I needed.
 In his video he mentioned @CarlRosell's much more minimalist approach.
 I forked this from @CarlRosell.
 ![GitHub forks](https://img.shields.io/github/forks/CarlRosell/netlify-short-url?label=Fork&style=social)

-This is a great way to get a URL shortner on your own domain quick and relatiavely easy to use.
+This is a great way to get a URL shortener on your own domain quick and relatiavely easy to use.

 ## This solution